Benjamin144/Thorin-Flask-App/README.md

 ### Using If Statements Inside Our HTML ####
 The if template tag, allows us to use if statements inside our templates, by using the {% if some_condition %} tag and the closing {% endif %} tag

+### Advanced Routing ###
+Additional routing parameters, that allow us to create more specific routes, by passing part of a route to a function as an argument